encode/apistar/README.md

 The TestClient also have a post method.
 There are two ways to send content to the post method.
 Using the data argument or using the json argument.

+The data argument is used when you want to send some form-encoded data, like an HTML form.

+The json argument is used want to send data that is not form-encoded, some API accepts JSON-Encoded, for example the github V3 api.

+You can read more about it in the [requests](http://docs.python-requests.org/en/master/user/quickstart/#more-complicated-post-requests) library documentation.

 Using the data argument:

 ```python